Being an au pair was way different than I thought it would be.

 Take your time, talk to several families and pick the one that suits you the best.
 It's ok to talk to several families at a time.
 Just let them know that they are not the only family you are considering.

 There are so many websites that offer to help match au pairs with families, either for free or for a small fee.
 Definitely check with the free ones before paying to be part of the paid ones.
 My personal favorite is AuPairWorld.
 It is super easy to navigate and they have a huge support group for you once you do become an au pair.

 When you make a profile with any of the agencies make sure you are super specific in your profile.
 A family is going to be attracted to a full profile, not one that says the bare minimum.

-Also consider the location of where the family loves.
+Also consider the location of where the family lives.
 Do you want to live in the city?
 If so then find a family that lives close to the center of the city.
-Living in the city will help with finding friends and a good Au pair network.
+Living in the city will help with finding friends abroad and a good au pair network.
 Below I have listed some of the best Au Pair agencies and websites.

 6. All the perks of being an Au Pair

 Being an au pair has been one of the best decisions of my life!
-I love France and all that it offers.
+I love living in France and all that it offers.